Application and selection procedure

 The summer call opens in spring 2021.
 You can submit your application online.
 Your application must include:

 - electronic copies of your diploma/MSc degree with grades and transcripts as pdf files

 - CV or scientific résumé (maximum one page, pdf format)

-- names and contact information of 2 referees from your previous academic environment (usually faculty members) The referees will be contacted automatically and will be asked for an online evaluation as well as a reference letter.
+- names and contact information of 2 referees from your previous academic environment (usually faculty members).
+The referees will be contacted automatically and will be asked for a reference letter.

 You will get further information about the application procedure as soon as you have submitted your application.

 Đorđe Relić, PhD Student: “The Fellowships interview week was an absolutely inspiring and enriching experience.
 In three days, I could talk to ten Group Leaders individually for about half an hour each.”

 After the closing date for the open call, applications will be evaluated by all group leaders of the Biozentrum.
 Based on the feedback from their peers, the Program Committee will shortlist 20-30 candidates who will be invited to the Biozentrum for an interview week (travel and accommodation provided by the fellowship program).

 To organize your individual interviews and lab visits during the interview week, you will be asked to indicate 8 to 10 group leaders.
 You will also present your research in a 10-minute presentation and 20-minute question and answer seminar to the Program Committee and other interested group leaders.
 A chaperone – a PhD from the fellowships − will be your personal guide during these days, tell you about being a PhD at the Biozentrum and be happy to answer your questions.
 Two dinners with group leaders and the chaperones, an informal meeting with the PhD Club and a cultural visit to Basel will give you a good insight into Basel and the Biozentrum.